County of Santa Barbara

 Investment Pool Statement of Assets as of September 30, 2025; and

-Quality Act (CEQA) pursuant to Section 15378(b)(4) of the CEQA Guidelines because they
+Act (CEQA) pursuant to Section 15378(b)(4) of the CEQA Guidelines because they consist of the

 impact on the environment.